Volume 3 - Growth and Consequences - The Life and Adventures of Sir Edelbert Spore

 While attempting to sharpen my favorite pickax I somehow bent it instead.

 The worst part of the whole turn?
 Being too Dim to realize I should have just stopped breaking things and waited for the special to fade.

 My head hurts.

 In the middle of the day two Pokedaemon flew into the airspace.
 The purple creatures quickly circled the hex and then landed in the tower yard.

 I immediately recognized them from the Daemondex.
-An unallied Mewt and Twomewt.
+A wild tribe of Mewt and Twomewt.
 The book warns that these are among the most powerful and rare of Pokedaemon.

 Neither of our visitors spoke but Turnip said its fair share.
 Somehow the three came to terms.

 Knowing my place, I stacked and then stepped off near the edge of the designated battle space.
-With my leadership and artifact bonuses I was quite confident.
+With my leadership bonus I was quite confident in Turnip.

 To my surprise the Twomewt assumed the position opposite mine, then it Dittoed its natural leadership.